 Masterfully played by Moscow indeed.
 I’ll see your analysis and raise you a NATO destruction because Russia’s manipulation is even more sinister than you said.

-When Truman explored buying Greenland in 1946, NATO didn’t exist.
+You nailed this part: when Truman explored buying Greenland in 1946, NATO didn’t exist.
 The US was desperate to establish military positions in a world without collective defense agreements.
-That is where $100M came from: pre-NATO vulnerability.
+That is where $100M came from.
+It was all about pre-NATO vulnerability.

 By playing Cotton to Trump, Russia appears to be promoting a return to a pre-NATO world order.
 Think about it: they chose to resurrect a moment in American history when the US had to try buying territory directly because there was no framework for collective defense.

-Cotton is a willing idiot hooked on power candy, sucked into a Russian intelligence operation to fraudulently make the erosion of NATO seem historically American rather than just Putin’s dream.
+Cotton is a willing idiot hooked on upward mobility and privilege, sucked into a Russian intelligence operation to fraudulently make the erosion of NATO seem historically American rather than just Putin’s dream.